 The Awards for Excellence are annual awards that recognize excellence in the design and execution of a building that incorporates the use of architectural glass and metal.
 One award will be presented in each category (DESIGN and EXECUTION).

 The awards competition opens in January of each year.
 Any member of the OGMA in good standing may submit as many nominations as they wish.
-Projects nominated will be reviewed by our volunteer panel of judges.
+Projects nominated are reviewed by our volunteer panel of judges.

 PAST AWARD WINNERS